yegor256/thindeck/src/jekyll/_posts/2014/apr/2014-04-01-architecture.md

         Thindeck's hosting providers have better performance and reliability
       </td>
       <td>
-        Thindeck's hosting providers (e.g. AWS, CloudBees) should have better performance and reliability compared to what the SRS defines for Thindeck itself.
+        Thindeck's hosting providers (e.g. AWS, Heroku) should have better performance and reliability compared to what the SRS defines for Thindeck itself.
       </td>